Original painting “‘Into Each Life…’ ~ Chickadee & Magnolia Liliiflora Blossoms,” copyright Susan A. Walton

 American Henry Wadsworth Longfellow pointed out in a verse from his poem “The Rainy Day” that “into each life some rain must fall,” and this is most certainly true.
 Everyone gets a soaking at some point or another, and some of us seem to get doused much more often than others.
 Sometimes life’s downpours seem like an overwhelming torrent, and we either hang on for dear life with hope that it must end eventually, or despair - against logic - that it will go on forever.
 In the latter case, we may contemplate just letting go and be washed away in storm of life to end the pain; but more often our troubles aren’t as insurmountable as they seem.

-If we take the philosophical and common sense position of accepting the rain as a necessary part of growth, a learning experience, God’s way of telling us to stop dwelling in sorrow or self pity, then we will learn in time what a blessing it was to be rained on, or even be pelted by it.
+If we take the philosophical and common sense position of accepting storms and rain as a necessary part of growth, a learning experience, God’s way of telling us to stop dwelling in sorrow or self pity and simply give our worries over to Him, then we will learn in time what a blessing it was to be rained on, or even be pelted by it.

-So take in the long winter and heavy spring rain when it comes; with patience like the magnolia trees, which in their season produce glorious flowers followed by a canopy of summer green where birds will come to forage in dappled sunlight, shade, and peace.
+So take in the long winter and heavy spring rain when it comes with gratitude rather than fear; with patience like the magnolia trees, which in their season produce glorious flowers followed by a canopy of summer green where birds will come to forage in dappled sunlight, shade, and peace.
 That blessed rain is critical to bringing it all about.

 See the poem “The Rainy Day,” by Henry Wadsworth Longfellow